Dipsingh/dipsingh.github.io/_posts/2020-6-22-Bayesian-Mixture-Models.md

 ---
 layout: post
-title: Bayesian Mixture Models- Finite Mixture Models
+title: Bayesian Finite Mixture Models
 ---
 ## Motivation
 I have been lately looking at Bayesian Modelling which allows me to approach modelling problems from